earthrover/earth_rover_localization/earth_rover_localisation/README.md

 $ sudo apt-get install ros-$ROS_DISTRO-robot-localization
 ```

-The er_localisation package includes .bag example files of recorded tracks to run robot localization and tune the EKF params if necessary.
+The er_localization package includes .bag example files of recorded tracks to run robot localization and tune the EKF params if necessary.
 The following launch file reproduces a bag file and applies the robot localization to adquire the pose estimation of the rover.

 ```
-$ roslaunch er_localisation er_localisation_player.launch
+$ roslaunch er_localization er_localization_player.launch
 ```

 The result of the localization package is the robot's pose estimation in its world frame.
 Then, the origin of the world frame is georeferenced and will change depending on where the scouting mission is performed.

 The launch will automatically find the coordinates of the base station to set the origin of the Map frame.
-Check the `enu_origin.yaml` on the package folder `er_localisation/cfg`.
+Check the `enu_origin.yaml` on the package folder `er_localization/cfg`.

 ### Inputs